 For example, if you’re charged 2% per trade, then making just three trades per year could result in you paying 6% of your overall portfolio in commissions annually.

-5. Alphabet jumbo soup.
+5. Alphabet Jumbo Soup

 Brokers may be using deceptive titles to give you the wrong impression about their compensation model and qualifications.
-Currently, the shear abundance of professional designations being used within the financial services industry is confusing even to the most experienced investors.
+Currently, the sheer abundance of professional designations being used within the financial services industry is confusing even to the most experienced investors.
 However, understanding the differences between these titles could have a dramatic effect on your long-term investment results and overall satisfaction.

-As an example, the term financial advisor is one of the most used terms in the industry; however, many of the individuals using this title are sales people looking to meet quotas by selling financial products.
-They may in some cases sell non-marketable securities, which include long-term commitments, excessive fees, and a high level of risk.
+As an example, the term financial advisor is one of the most used terms in the industry; however, many of the individuals using this title are salespeople looking to meet quotas by selling financial products.
+They may, in some cases, sell non-marketable securities, which include long-term commitments, excessive fees, and a high level of risk.

 Titles with the word “senior” — Certified Senior Advisor (CSA) and Certified Senior Consultant (CSC), for instance — have come under a great deal of scrutiny.
 I get offers in the mail all the time to buy designations.
 Don’t let the alphabet soup impress you.

-6. I have a sales quota.
+6. I Have a Sales Quota

 Hmmm……now whose best interest is first?
-I assure you not the client.
+I assure you, not the client.

 Your broker is not obligated to tell you if there’s anything on his or her record.
-And why they should they?
+And why should they?
 It’s reported that 70% of prospective clients do not do a background check on the broker before hiring them.

 Want to make sure that your broker doesn’t have a record like Bernie Madoff?
-Head over to FINRA BrokerCheck to see what’s on your brokers record.
+Head over to FINRA BrokerCheck to see what’s on your broker’s record.